ztar0light/project-re3mix/README.md

 2. **Modify Frame**: Follow the provided instructions to reposition Z extrusions and prepare the frame for CoreXY setup.
 3. **Install Belts**: Use the provided diagrams to install the GT2 belts and pulleys.
 4. **Firmware Configuration**:
-   - For Marlin: Use the provided configuration files.
+   - For Marlin: Use the provided configuration files and or modify to suit your need.
-   - For Klipper: Set up the Raspberry Pi and flash the appropriate firmware.
+   - For Klipper: Set up the Raspberry Pi and flash the appropriate firmware and web interface.
-5. **Assemble Enclosure**: Optionally, create the enclosure using clear tarp or other materials.
+5. **(Optional) Assemble Enclosure**: Optionally, create the enclosure using clear tarp or other materials and the bracket and mounts provided in `/STL`.
 ## Usage

 After completing the conversion, your printer will operate as a CoreXY system.
 For optimal performance: